 Some of the National Hockey League’s best talent has always been at center.
 The position is expected to play a defensively responsible game while also being the primary generator of offense.
-The Hockey News even believes that having an elite top line center is the single most important element a team needs to win a Stanley Cup.
+Some believe that having an elite top line center is the single most important element a team needs to win a Stanley Cup.

 The past decade has seen veteran centers secure their legacy and made room for elite new centers to arrive.
 The following five players stand out above the rest, based on considerations of individual accomplishments as well as team achievements from 2010 to the end of 2019.

 While injuries, including both a broken leg and a season-ending knee injury, have plagued Steven Stamkos for much of the decade, he continued to be an elite scorer for the Tampa Bay Lightning when healthy.
 Stamkos’ 333 goals over the decade are the most of any center, and second to only Alexander Ovechkin among all players.

 Stamkos’ 2011-12 season included a career-high 60 goals.
 The list of active NHL players who have scored 60 goals is short: Stamkos and Ovechkin.
 The list of players who accomplished the feat this decade is even shorter: Stamkos.
 His iconic 60-goal season was good for his second Rocket Richard Trophy.

 Through the decade, Stamkos ranks second among centers in goals per games played (behind only the Toronto Maple Leafs’ Auston Matthews), and fourth among centers in points per games played.
 He was selected to the NHL Second All-Star Team in both 2011 and 2012.

 While Stamkos doesn’t have the same level of postseason success or individual hardware as some of the centers on this list, his scoring performances when healthy are almost unmatched.